slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Accepting information which confirms our beliefs is easy and requires little mental energy.
 Yet contradicting information causes us to shy away, grasping for a reason to discard it.

-> *'To understand is to know what to do.' -- Wittgenstein*

 The key concept of emergence that is at play here is that components of a system self-organize to produce a state of affairs that is neither obvious nor predictable if you focus on the capabilities of the components themselves.

 What’s your advantage: informational, analytical, or behavioral?

 - not playing your hand but playing your opponent.

-“A world constructed from the familiar is the world in which there's nothing to learn.”
-In shaping what we see, filter bubbles show us a distorted map and not the terrain

 - The first time it breaks, you blame the manufacturer.
 The second time, and every time after that, you blame the repair shop.
 For a repair shop, servicing appliances from a bad vendor can damage your reputation.
 Since then, every time I make an appliance purchase – vacuum cleaner, dishwasher, car – I go to a repair shop.
 They’re always excited to talk to someone who will listen.
 They may even have a used model that will last you for years.